watson-developer-cloud/node-red-labs/basic_examples/virtual_agent/README.md

 ## Overview
 The Watson Virtual Agent is a set of preconfigured cognitive components based on the Conversation service.
 It comes with a bot built on the Conversation service and a chat interface.

-In this exercise, we will show how incorporate Watson Virtual Agent into a Node-RED flow.
+In this exercise, we will show you how to incorporate a Watson Virtual Agent into a Node-RED flow.

 ### Virtual Agent Bot
 The bot is trained to recognize intents related to customer engagement, such as basic information queries and bill paying.
 The provided bot configuration tool enables you to configure company-specific information that can be provided in response to user queries, and to configure the response to each customer intent.